Mata (2006 film): Production

 The film began production on 14 January 2004 and was in production for two years.
 The film was shot in a matha near Thirthahalli during the monsoon season.
 G. V. Iyer and Vadiraj were supposed to be a part of the film but due to their untimely demise, the former was replaced by R. N. Sudarshan.
 Former police officer Girish Mattannavar was paid ₹1.25 lakh for his two day role.
+Due to Vadiraj's untimely demise, he couldn't act in the film.

 Soundtrack

 The film has six songs composed by V. Manohar and Udayaravi, with lyrics by K. R. Sitaram Shastri, V. Manohar, Chaturmukha and Kaviraj.
 They were sung by C. Ashwath, Gurukiran, B. Jayashree, Hemanth, Chetan and Chaitra H. G.